Selvamraju007/Creating-a-Talos-Cluster-with-Equinix-Metal/README.md

 **Below are the process:**

-1. Create DNS entries on your Kubernetes endpoint.
+1. Create DNS entries on your Kubernetes endpoint (This should be created in local machine).
-2. Create configuration using talosctl.
+2. Create configuration using talosctl (This should be created in local machine).
-3. Provision your machines on Equinix Metal.
+3. Provision your machines on Equinix Metal [Dashboard](https://console.equinix.com/authorize).
 4. Upload the program to your server (if it is not running as part of the distribution machine).
 5. Configure your Kubernetes endpoint to point to the recently made control plane nodes.
 6. Bootstrap the cluster.